 B. Physical contact as part of the client/therapist relationship

 Current physical ailments link the problem to a specific part of the body.
 According to Corey (1991), while erotic contact with clients is considered unethical, non-erotic contact is thought to have significant therapeutic value.
-It is a step in the communication of empathy and understanding of what the client is going through in this regard.
+It is a step in communicating empathy and understanding what the client is going through in this regard.

 Related Articles: nTYPES OF KISSES: Understanding the 31+ Different Types, Simplified

 C. Sexual and erotic contact with clients in a dual relationship